 This is entirely based on my opinion, and on how much I enjoyed the opera.
 Operas are roughly ordered within a given tier.
 This list does not include Der Kampf mit dem Drachen or Des Esels Schatten.

 Die Frau ohne Schatten (1919): Strauss is, one might say, not known for writing music of great practicality, convenience, or ease.
 This opera is not very well known for that reason; it is virtually impossible for most opera houses to stage or to perform this work thanks to the dramatic and musical demands made on performers.
-That said, it’s worth the effort — Die Frau ohne Schatten is a titanic work, twice as long as Elektra and with twice the harmonic and motivic density than Elektra (for which the latter opera is well-acclaimed).
+That said, it’s worth the effort.

 Die schweigsame Frau (1935): In my opinion, Strauss’ funniest opera.
 Strauss uses the tropes and history of the genre to great parodic effect.
 The coloratura part of Aminta is far from easy but extremely impressive when executed, even compared to Strauss’ usual mastery of writing for voices (and for female voices in particular).